Cumberland County Extension Association By-laws

 Special meetings of the board may be called by the President, Vice President, or any three directors acting together, with not less than seven (7) days advance notice to the directors of the board.

-The Annual Meeting of the Association shall be held each at least once each calendar year at a place recommended by the Annual Meeting Committee and approved by the directors.
+The Annual Meeting of the Association shall be held at least once each calendar year at a place recommended by the Annual Meeting Committee and approved by the directors.

 With the notice of all meetings of the directors, there shall be an agenda for the meeting, together with any other written materials to come before the meeting, and where pertinent, and the minutes of the previous meeting.